carlbeet/ebayscraper_GPU/README.md

 Extracts information from a page of GPUs on ebay and writes 9 fields of product data to a csv file.

-HOW TO USE
+# HOW TO USE

-Run this program in terminal using: cd *folder where this file is located*
+Run this program in terminal:

+cd *folder where this file is located*

 py ebayScraper.py